 Timing

 For example, changes are made in compliance requirements during random times of the year.
-Some government agencies will give an end-of-year date to be compliant, but this does not always match up with contracts.
+Some government agencies will give an end-of-year date to be compliant, but this does not always match with contracts.

-If you are a company that specializes in computer software for police officers and their databases need to be updated by mid-September, you would have a lot of potential business leading up to that date, not just when contract expires for their current software company.
+If you are a company that specializes in computer software for police officers and their databases need to be updated by mid-September, you would have a lot of potential business leading up to that date, not just when the contract expires for their current software company.

-When a business is on the line or there is an opportunity to take their company to a higher level of function, contracts can be cancelled, and new ones signed.
+When a business is on the line or there is an opportunity to take their company to a higher level of function, contracts can be canceled, and new ones signed.
 Do not overlook an opportunity just because they are already under contract and your view is bad from the outside.

 As you can see, timing is a puzzle piece rather than a landmark.
 It is important to take a closer look at how it fits into the overall picture of qualifying rather than just making it a make-or-break point.